USB-C ports give Apple's iPad Pro a power boost -- and makes it more like a laptop

-Apple just made its iPad Pro a lot more like a personal computer by giving it a USB-C port, a connector that can be used not just to charge it fast but also to link it to monitors, storage devices and other gear.
+Apple just made its iPad Pro a lot more like a personal computer by giving it a USB-C port, a connector that can be used not just to charge it fast but also to link it to monitors, cameras and other gear.

 Apple helped push the PC industry toward USB-C with its MacBook and MacBook Pro laptops, but its iPhones and iPads for years have used the company's own Lightning connector.
 That's been OK for earbuds and Apple-approved accessories like speaker docks, but USB-C and opens the door to a much wider range of options.